3 Things You Can Do Right Now to Improve Your Internal Customer Service

 What is Internal Customer Service, and why should you care?

 Internal customer service is, to put it simply, the way in which you treat your colleagues.
 It begins with the awareness that, at any time, in every organization, individuals have to work both independently and interdependently.
 Directly or indirectly, you and your coworkers all impact each other’s lives at work, and you all play a role in each other’s success.
-The better everyone is at internal customer service, the better everyone’s experience at work ultimately is – and the better an organization functions.
+The more you can improve your internal customer service, the better everyone’s experience at work ultimately is – and the better an organization functions.

 It’s the foundation of customer experience